Putting our dogs first

 Find answers below to your most common questions

-We keep our dogs for their whole lives.
+We keep responsibility for our dogs their whole lives.

 We gently reduce their workload as they age, and then retire them to the special job of ‘kindergarten teacher’ for our young puppies.
 The social skills, training and patience that our older dogs have is invaluable for teaching exuberant puppies to be calm, not chew harnesses and help them start to learn commands (such as ‘right’ and ‘left’ in Norwegian of course!).

 We like to give our dogs a little more space to play with each other in the cages, so we have a rotation system in the kennel which means that all of the dogs will have time in the cages and time on a chain.
 Our dogs enjoy being on the chains because they can interact with more of their doggy neighbours and of course meet our guests for extra attention, which they absolutely love.

 We have to be very careful to build up our puppies slowly.